momoka129/property_fee_app/README.md

 ## 📱 Project Overview

-This is a comprehensive property management mobile application developed with Flutter, running on local mock data without requiring a backend database.
-Suitable for graduation projects or prototype demonstrations.
+This is a comprehensive property management mobile application developed with Flutter, connected to Firebase database for data storage and management.
+Combining local mock data with cloud data synchronization, suitable for graduation projects or prototype demonstrations.

 **Author**: Huang Tianjing (黄天竞)
 **Student ID**: SWE2209518